eclipse/mraa/docs/phyboard-wega.md

 | 6 (106)      | X_GPIO3_19 or | 115                  | IN         | X71      |
 |              | X_GPIO3_21    | 117                  | IN         | X71      |

-Info: (buisy) means, that it is used by kernel driver!
+Info: (busy) means, that it is used by kernel driver!